bgiesing/brandongiesing.com/content/supportme.md

 You can also buy stuff from or for me!

 ## Amazon
-You can buy stuff for me as a gift from my <a class="external" href="http://a.co/24eU8Dn">Amazon Wishlist</a>.
+You can buy stuff for me as a gift from my [Amazon Wishlist](http://a.co/24eU8Dn).

 ## [Wallpaper Collection](/wallpaper-collection/)
 You can buy my Wallpaper Collection to get some cool wallpapers I designed and support both me and charity in the process!
 50% of all Gumroad proceeds go to either the EFF or Wikimedia Foundation.